 Statistical tools - Limit of Blank/Limit of Detection

-For automated computation, see the statistical tools available on Statistical Tools
+For automated computation, use the statistical tool below.

 In this memo, we describe a method to calculate the LoB and the LoD of a Crystal Digital PCR™ assay adapted from the Clinical and Laboratory Standards Institute (CLSI) EP17-A2 standard (Protocols for Determination of Limits of Detection and Limits of Quantitation; Approved Guideline).